-Simon Coveney TD was appointed as Minister for Agriculture, Food and the Marine on March 9, 2011.
+Simon Coveney TD was appointed Minister for Housing, Planning and Local Government on 6 May, 2016.
+He previously served as Minister for Agriculture, Food and the Marine from March 2011.
 For the 6 month period to the end of June 2013 Simon chaired the EU Council of Agriculture & Fisheries Ministers where he was at the forefront regarding EU efforts in respect of Common Agriculture (CAP) as well as Common Fisheries (CFP) Policy reforms.
 Under his chairmanship both dossiers were progressed significantly, with a reform package for CFP agreed in May 2013 and a reform package for CAP agreed at the end of the Irish Presidency in July.
 The Defence portfolio was added to his brief on July 11, 2014.
 He represents the Cork South Central constituency.

 Simon was first elected to the Dáil in 1998 as one of Fine Gael’s youngest TDs and held Shadow Ministries in the areas of Drugs and Youth Affairs, Communications, Marine and Natural Resources, and Transport.
 Simon chaired the Fine Gael Policy Development Committee prior to the 2011 General Election.

 Simon was elected to the European Parliament in 2004 and was a member of the EPP-ED group.
 He was a member of the Foreign Affairs Committee and the Internal Market and Consumer Protection Committee.
 Simon was the author of the European Parliament's Annual Report on Human Rights in the World for the year 2004 and again for 2006.

 Simon was a member of Cork County Council and the Southern Health Board from 1999 to 2003.